8 Opportunities For Accredited Investors

 The performance spreads of venture capital funds are among the widest of any alternative asset class, with some managers yielding less than 0%.
 This is why manager selection is the key to effective VC investing.
 If you're considering VCs, you want to choose your investment vehicle carefully and make them only a small part of your portfolio.

 You can easily leverage crowdsourcing websites like StartEngine or venture capital funds to begin investing in venture capital.
-Venture capital funds, in particular, are an excellent way to get started as they allow investors to participate in several firms simultaneously and guarantee investors of the best possible pool of offers.
+Venture capital funds, in particular, are an excellent way to get started as they allow investors to participate in several firms simultaneously and guarantee investors the best possible pool of offers.

 This is because the investment opportunities in the funds are usually reviewed by experienced venture capitalists whose networks and connections provide them access to some of the best offers.